raditya1117/HoneyBadger/python-errors/article.md

 else:
     print("Not eligible")
 ```
 This code executes successfully.
-But it prduces incorrect output for people aged 18 due to incorrect condition.
+But it produces incorrect output for people aged 18 due to incorrect condition.
 Hence, we should have used `>=` operator instead of the `>` operator in the if block.

 Logical errors can also occur due to wrong usage of logical operators.
 For example, suppose we need to identify if a person is in working age, which is from 18 to 60 years of age, both included.
 Now, consider the following code: